Digital Mums

-Digital Mums is a private education organisation founded by Co-CEOs Nikki Cochrane and Kathryn Tyler in late 2013.
-The organisation is based in the UK and upskills mothers in practical digital skills.
-The organisation directs its focus on providing part-time, online courses that help equip graduates with job-ready skills so they can create flexible freelance careers.
-10% of all their profits go into a Community Interest Company that funds women from low-income backgrounds to be able to do their training.
+Digital Mums was a British private education organisation founded by Co-CEOs Nikki Cochrane and Kathryn Tyler in late 2013.

+The organisation was based in the UK and upskilled mothers in practical digital skills.
+The organisation directed its focus on providing part-time, online courses that helped equip graduates with job-ready skills so they could create flexible freelance careers.

+Ten percent of all their profits went into a community interest company that funded women from low-income backgrounds to be able to do their training.

 History

 Digital Mums began in 2013 as a social media marketing agency in Hackney, London founded by Kathryn Tyler and Nikki Cochrane.
 After the founders read a report by the Fawcett Society that found fiscal measures taken to reduce net public spending in the UK would have a disproportionate effect on women, it evolved into a training organisation focused on upskilling mothers.

 In 2014 they received £50,000 of seed investment money from The Big Issue Invest to support their efforts.
 In March 2016 the company raised £285,000 in private equity and social investment funding to further scale the business.

 In October 2016 the Co-Founders were jointly awarded Red Magazine's Woman of the Year award in recognition of Digital Mums’ contribution to reducing maternal discrimination in the UK.

+In 2022, the company went into liquidation.

 Course Offerings

-Digital Mums offers immersive, vocational courses in social media marketing lasting six and 12 months.
-Their courses are completed remotely and online, and incorporate real-life projects to get students job-ready.
+Digital Mums offered immersive, vocational courses in social media marketing lasting six and 12 months.
+Their courses were completed remotely and online, and incorporate real-life projects to get students job-ready.

 Digital Mums has been accredited by the CPD Standards Office.
-They also offer Professional Career Development Loans through the UK government’s Skills Funding Agency, to help students in need of financial assistance fund their learning.
+They also offered Professional Career Development Loans through the UK government’s Skills Funding Agency, to help students in need of financial assistance fund their learning.